Devansh-Gupta-Official/likelihood-e-signing-loan/README.md

 ### Feature Scaling
 Standard scaling is applied to standardize the numerical features, ensuring that they have a mean of 0 and a standard deviation of 1.

+## Model Building
+### Comparing Models
+Logistic Regression, Support Vector Machines (SVM) with linear and radial basis function (RBF) kernels, and Random Forest models are trained and evaluated.
+The evaluation metrics include accuracy, precision, recall, and F1 score.

+### K-Fold Cross Validation
+K-Fold cross-validation is performed to assess the models' performance across multiple folds.

+## Model Improvement
+### Grid Search
+Grid search is utilized to find optimal hyperparameters for the Random Forest model.
+Two rounds of grid search are conducted, first using entropy as the criterion and then using the Gini index.

+### Testing New Parameters on Test Set
+The best-performing Random Forest models from both grid search rounds are evaluated on the test set, and the results are compared.